Posts Tagged 'vintage'

 I am shooting their magnificent June wedding.
 And I am going to cry like a baby the whole day. <3

-So about this shoot… Saturday, I took them to a friends/family piece of property, which is like a photographer play ground.
+So about this shoot… Saturday, I took them to the Historic Plantation House at Langtree.
 Old beautiful house, open fields, bird houses, porch swings, large boulders, wheat fields, woods, ivy, Lake Norman.
 I mean…. sigh.
 I was in heaven.
 It was super, super cold.
 (Thank God I wore my leggings under my jeans) and Scott and Ashley took it like heros.
 The sky was cloudy, then sunny, then golden, then blue, then dark.
 It was fun.

 Thank you to my amazing husband who stood in 10-20 minute increments out in the cold to hold my lights and all my stuff. <3 (You are the best!)